Hospital Asset Tracking

 Since 2011, ScienceSoft has been accumulating IoT software development expertise and can help you create competitive hospital asset tracking software according to ISO 13485.

-ScienceSoft is an international IT consulting and software development vendor with 17 years of experience in healthcare IT.
-Being ISO 13485 certified to design and deliver medical software according to the requirements of the FDA and the Council of the European Union, ScienceSoft offers hospital asset tracking software consultancy and development services.
+ScienceSoft is a global IT consulting and software development vendor with 17 years of experience in healthcare IT.
+Being ISO 13485 certified, we design and deliver efficient hospital asset tracking software according to the requirements of the FDA and the Council of the European Union.
+Contact us to get more details about smart hospital asset tracking software development.